klieret/meetup-matcher/README.md

-# Meetup matcher: Match small groups of people for tea, or whatever
+# Match small groups of people for tea, or whatever

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 <!-- ALL-CONTRIBUTORS-BADGE:END -->